Start Saving Money with Minimal Effort!

 Saving money can be tough.
 For most people it takes hard work, dedication and follow through.
-I’ve compiled a handful of tips I feel can help you get ahead and on the fast track to begin saving money.
+I’ve compiled a handful of easy to accomplish tips that I feel can help you get ahead and on the fast track to begin saving money.

-- Some people collect baseball cards, antique bottles…you name it and chances are someone collects it.
+- Become a Collector: Some people collect baseball cards, antique bottles, dolls, etc…you name it and chances are someone collects it.
 Try getting yourself in the collecting mentality.
 View savings as just another way of collecting.
 You might find the process more rewarding and gratifying.

-- Evaluate your current budget frequently.
+- Budgets are Your Friend: Evaluate your current budget frequently.
 I recommend at least twice a month.
 Doing this will help you identify where you are spending money and where you might be able to cut back and start saving.
 For example, if you eat out four times a month you might decide to try only two or three times a month and save what you don’t spend.

-- Do some research.
-Are you getting the lowest insurance rates?
+- Do Your Homework: Are you getting the lowest insurance rates?
 How about your cable or cell phone bills?
 In many cases, once your contract terms are up, you may find that your rates are much higher than other services.
 It goes back to what I said at the beginning.
-Business want your money and often times carry great promotional deals to gain your business from their competitors.
-If you switch cell phone carriers and save $30 dollars a month you may find you can easily place that in savings.
+Businesses want your money and often times carry great promotional deals to gain your business from their competitors.
+If you switch cell phone carriers and save $30 dollars a month you may find you can easily place those extra dollars into savings.

-- Is your commute to work efficient?
+- Commuting Can be Costly: Is your commute to work efficient?
 Are there ways you can save by carpooling?
 How about walking or riding a bus or other city transit a few times a week?
-As harsh as changing our daily routines can be, the long term prospect of saving money know can in many cases far outweigh the short term disruptions.
+As harsh as changing our daily routines can be, the long term prospect of saving money now can in many cases far outweigh the short term disruptions.

-Those are just a few sure fire tips on saving money and there are many more methods to try, I definitely recommend brainstorming and coming up with ideas of your own.
+These are just a few sure fire tips on saving money and there are many more methods to try!
+I recommend brainstorming and coming up with ideas of your own.
 I also encourage you to call 1-877-688-3328 to speak to a Certified Credit Counselor for more ideas that specifically relate to your personal situation.
-As a certified non profit organization Debt Reduction Services offers the call and consultation for free.
+As a certified non profit organization, Debt Reduction Services offers the call and consultation for free.

 Do You Have Questions About Saving Money?